Stonedude/MonkeyMind/README.md

 * Integrate with google Calendar API to schedule daily events
 * Integrate with google tasks and add to-do's to list
 * Integrate with Trello, translating the to-do's to a viewable card on a board
+* Make an actual nice design that is future proof-ish

 ### Tools
 #### Frontend